usrbezdna/dt.backend.bank-bot/README.md

 <br> Yep, it's time to upgrade your lovely 3.9 :)</br>

-- Installed and configured [Ngrok](https://dashboard.ngrok.com/get-started/setup) on your system.
+- Installed and configured [Ngrok](https://dashboard.ngrok.com/get-started/setup) on your system (optional part).
-<br>This part is essential by now, cause we are going to run Django server on a local machine, but we can't get updates on it directly from Telegram Webhook.
-So, we'll use Ngrok as a Proxy between global an local nets; </br>
+<br>This part is already optional.
+You can run webhook bot on a local machine, but can't get updates on it directly from Telegram Webhook.
+But using Ngrok as a Proxy between global an local nets could help; </br>

 - Installed pipenv: `pip install pipenv`.
 <br>